gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This functionality is available for types extending `ComponentSpec` and `BinarySpec`.

+### TestKit dependency decoupled from Gradle core dependencies

+The method `DependencyHandler.gradleTestKit()` creates a dependency on the classes of the Gradle TestKit runtime classpath.
+In previous versions of Gradle the TestKit dependency also declared transitive dependencies on other Gradle core classes and external libraries that ship with the Gradle distribution.
+This might lead to version conflicts between the runtime classpath of the TestKit and user-defined libraries required for functional testing.
+A typical example for this scenario would be Google Guava.
+With this version of Gradle, the Gradle TestKit dependency is represented by a fat and shaded JAR file containing Gradle core classes and classes of all required external dependencies to avoid convoluting the functional test runtime classpath.

 ### Visualising a project's build script dependencies

 The new `buildEnvironment` task can be used to visualise the project's `buildscript` dependencies.